 Designing Effective Writing Assignments: This section discusses how to design writing assignments to ensure students grow as writers and thinkers.
 The section also provides a number of teaching guides that assist faculty in designing effective writing assignments.
 A few specific topics related to designing effective writing assignments are presented, which include the importance of backwards thinking, opportunities to ensure better student writing, incorporating both high-stakes and low-stakes writing, and designing writing-to-learn assignments.

-The Faculty Writing Support section of the Online Writing Lab is a living repository of content supporting writing instruction.
+Living Repository: The Faculty Writing Support section of the Online Writing Lab is a living repository of content supporting writing instruction.
 The Writing Commons continues to update topics of interest identified by AU faculty.

 600 Chennault Circle